Will Bangor University be banning meat products from being sold on campus?

 What is Bangor University doing about the sustainability of promotional “freebies”?

-Undeb are also creating their own Sustainable Procurement Policy which will include guidance for stall holders at Undeb events like Serendipity, regarding sustainability and promotional “freebies”.
+Undeb have their own Sustainable Procurement Policy which includes guidance for stall holders at Undeb events like Serendipity, regarding sustainability and promotional “freebies”.

 What is Bangor University doing about period poverty?

 Undeb Bangor have taken a lead on addressing period poverty at the University.
-Free sanitary supplies are available in the accessible toilet at Undeb, Pontio level 4.
+Free sanitary supplies are available in many toilets around the campus.

 Where does rubbish and recycling from Bangor University go?